Dheeraj4567/youtube-clipper/DEPLOYMENT.md

 ## 🎯 Recommendation

 **For a free, fully functional deployment:**
-1. **Backend:** Deploy to Railway.app (free tier)
+1. **Backend:** Deploy to Render.com (free 750 hours/month)
 2. **Frontend:** Deploy to Vercel (free tier)
-3. **Total cost:** $0/month (Railway gives $5 free credit)
+3. **Total cost:** $0/month
 4. **Setup time:** ~10 minutes

 This gives you a professional deployment that actually works for video processing!

 ## 🔗 Next Steps

-1. Create Railway account
+1. Create Render and Vercel accounts
 2. Push code to GitHub
-3. Deploy backend to Railway
+3. Run `./deploy-render.sh` for automated deployment
-4. Update frontend environment variables
+4. Configure environment variables
-5. Deploy frontend to Vercel
-6. Share your working YouTube clipper! 🎉
+5. Share your working YouTube clipper! 🎉